jakubBone/LogSensei-Plugin/README.md

 - Help beginner Java developers add the right logs in the right places.

-- KISS: works immediately after install, no config, no AI.

 - Faster debugging and clearer code flow.

 ## MVP scope